bumbu/bumbu.github.io/_posts/2022-12-03-ios-meditation-shortcut.md

 ## iOS meditation shortcut

-Given the above, I decided to go with a shortcut, and found [this shortcut](https://www.reddit.com/r/shortcuts/comments/sie1oa/simple_meditation_timer_with_ios_shortcuts/) which does the above things (and some more).
+Given the above, I decided to go with a shortcut, and found [this shortcut](https://www.reddit.com/r/shortcuts/comments/sie1oa/simple_meditation_timer_with_ios_shortcuts/){: target="_blank"} which does the above things (and some more).

 I used it for about 1 month, but I had 2 issues with it.

 First - shortcut would sometimes log 14 minutes of meditation instead of 15 (aka 1 less).
 I found the bug and updated the shortcut (see shortcut link bellow).

 Second - I wanted to have a bell sound both at the beginning and before the timer would ring.
-That's because I always have my phone on silent, including alarm having only vibration and no sound.
-And I found it very jaring to end the meditation with a vibrating phone.
-So I wanted the same bell sound to play 20-30 seconds before the timer to have time to end the meditation.
+That's because I always have my phone on silent, including my alarm app having only vibration and no sound.
+But I found it very jaring to end the meditation with a vibrating phone.
+So I wanted the same bell sound to play 20-30 seconds before the timer would end to be able to exist the meditation "softly".

 And I stil wanted to keep the alarm as a back-up if sound wouldn't play.